MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/Relational-Database.md

   <li> : Portal, Azure Resource Manager, PowerShell, T-SQL </li>
 </ul>

-<p>Database Scheduled jobs can be periodically executed against one or many databases to run T-SQL quereis and perform maintenance tasks.
-A few use cases are for management task to run after hours (for example you can deploy schema changes or credentials management, you can also use them to update or load data from Azure Blob storage, collect query results from a set of databases in an on-going basis, rebuild indexes to imrpove query performance) collect data for reporting (aggregate data from a collection of Azure SQL databases into a single destination, execute long-running data pro data processing queries across a large set of databases), data movements (replicate changes made in your databases to other databases, load data from or to your databases using SQL Server Integration Services (SSIS) </p>

 <p> Configure SQL Agent Jobs </p>

-<p> Introducing SQL Agent jobs for managed instaces (you can use Elastic Database Jobs).
+<p> Agent jobs can be used for Managed Instance.
+Introducing SQL Agent jobs for managed instaces (you can use Elastic Database Jobs).
 SQL Agent Jobs are series of T-SQL scripts to run against your database.
 SQL Agent jobs can be used to run administrative tasks, one or more
 times, these jobs can be monitored for success or failure.
 A job can run on one local server or on multiple remote servers.
 A job is an internal database engine component that is executed within the managed instance service.
 SQL Agent jobs are not available for single and pooled instances, use Elastic jobs for those instances.
 The are three job components to SQL Agent Jobs.
 Job step, a job is a set of one or many steps that should be executed.
 Schedule, when the job should be executed.
 Notification, define rules that will be used to notify operators via emails once the job completes.
 A job step is a sequences of actions that SQL Agent should execute.
 For each job step, you can define retry strategy and action when the step succeeds or fails.
 There are several job step types you can choose from.
 For example, T-SQL OS command, PowerShell, SSIS.
 You can also use replication steps to publish changes to other databases.
 The schedule specifies when a job runs, it could be very day or every other day etc. Multiple jobs can run on the same schedule, multiple scheduels can apply to the same jobs.
 You can also schedule a job to execute whenever the managed instance is restarted.
 A job can run on time or under recurring schedule.
 SQL Agent jobs enable you to get notifications when the job finishes successfully or fail.
 You can receive notifcation via email.
 SQL Agent settings are read only, procedure